WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 ### TODO:
 - [ ] Pause the timer when the in game timer stops for example when taking damage or when the game ends

+  #### Finetuning:
+- [ ] Start timer on first movement rather than on the pretimer
+- [ ] Fix Bug: When exiting level the timer starts and stops for a second

 ## Development